angular/angular/aio/content/guide/template-reference-variables.md

 In this case, there is an implied `<ng-template>` around the `<span>` and the definition of the variable is outside of it.
 Accessing a template variable from the parent template works because the child template inherits the context from the parent template.

-Rewriting the above code in a more verbose form explicitly shows the `<ng-template>`.
+Rewriting the preceding code in a more verbose form explicitly shows the `<ng-template>`.

 ```html